 Pure Linen Care Guide

-- Gentle cycle cold or warm wash your fabrics (but see other suggestions below for fitted sheets)
+- Gentle cycle cold or warm wash the linen on its own (but see other suggestions below for fitted sheets)

 - Gentle warm tumble dry is ok, but we do suggest line drying if you can